 The Routine You don't have to do all of these exercises each time.
 To work the whole booty, do three or four of the exercises listed below and vary the mix from routine to routine.
 This way, your body does not become accustomed to just one particular form of movement.

-Stick your butt out, bending slightly first at the hips (3 - 4 count), then at the knees, going down until your upper leg becomes parallel to the floor.
+- Squats: Stick your butt out, bending slightly first at the hips (3 to 4 count), then at the knees, going down until your upper leg becomes parallel to the floor.
 (The idea is to simulate sitting back in a chair.)
 Your knees are not to extend past your toes.
 Aim for a 90-degree angle between your thigh and your shin.
-Do 8 - 12 repetitions per set, depending on your fitness and experience level.
+Do 8 to 12 repetitions per set, depending on your fitness and experience level.

-With your legs in a plie-position — legs apart a little wider than your hip width, toes slightly turned out, and hands on hips — squat down to no farther than a 90-degree angle, making sure that your knee does not extend past your toes.
+- Plie squats: With your legs in a plie-position — legs apart a little wider than your hip width, toes slightly turned out, and hands on hips — squat down to no farther than a 90-degree angle, making sure that your knee does not extend past your toes.
 Unlike the regular squat, you don't bend forward at the hips, just straight down.
-Do 8 - 12 repetitions.
+Do 8 to 12 repetitions.

-This is performed using a machine at the gym.
+- Hamstring curl: This is performed using a machine at the gym.
 Lying face down, position your body on the machine with your knees just below the edge of the pad and your ankles under the rollers.
 Knees need to be slightly bent.
 Press down with your hips as you slowly curl your heels towards your butt.
-Do 8 - 12 repetitions.
+Do 8 to 12 repetitions.

-Using the machine that resembles a chair, place your legs under a pad and lift your legs until they extend to form a straight line.
+- Leg extensions: Using the machine that resembles a chair, place your legs under a pad and lift your legs until they extend to form a straight line.
 Start with minimal weight, and be careful not to hyperextend your legs out to a straight line.
 You don't want your knees to lock.
-Do 8 - 12 repetitions.
+Do 8 to 12 repetitions.

 With a consistent, enjoyable routine, and music with a motivating beat, you can tighten and work those glutes into a booty that will shake and shimmy.Alice!